Goryeo: Technology

-Jikji, Selected Teachings of Buddhist Sages and Seon Masters, the earliest known book printed with movable metal type, 1377.
+Jikji, Selected Teachings of Buddhist Sages and Seon Masters, the earliest extant book printed with movable metal type, 1377.
 Bibliothèque Nationale de Paris.

 It is generally accepted that the world's first metal movable type was invented in Goryeo during the 13th century by Ch'oe Yun-ŭi.
 The first metal movable type book was the Sangjeong Gogeum Yemun that was printed in 1234.
-Technology in Korea took a big step in Goryeo and strong relation with the Song dynasty contributed to this.
-In the dynasty, Korean ceramics and paper, which come down to now, started to be manufactured.
+Strong relations with the Song dynasty contributed to technological development.
+During the dynasty, Korean ceramics and paper were first manufactured.

 Cotton was introduced in the 1370s.

-During the late Goryeo Dynasty, Goryeo was at the cutting edge of shipboard artillery.
+During the late Goryeo Dynasty, Goryeo made significant advances in shipboard artillery.
 In 1356 early experiments were carried out with gunpowder weapons that shot wood or metal projectiles.
-In 1373 experiments with incendiary arrows and "fire tubes" possibly an early form of the Hwacha were developed and placed on Korean warships.
+In 1373 experiments with incendiary arrows and "fire tubes", possibly an early form of the hwacha, were developed and placed on Korean warships.
 The policy of placing cannons and other gunpowder weapons continued well into the Joseon dynasty and by 1410, over 160 Joseon warships had cannons on board.
-Ch'oe Musŏn, a medieval Korean inventor, military commander and scientist who introduced widespread use of gunpowder to Korea for the first time and creating various gunpowder based weapons.
+Ch'oe Musŏn, a medieval Korean inventor, military commander, and scientist introduced widespread use of gunpowder to Korea for the first time and created various gunpowder based weapons.